BlankPage-Ctrl/OrcaleDesk-Alpha/README.md

 ---

+## 📝 Design Note:
+The login interface in OrcaleDesk: Alpha was inspired by the original design concept developed collaboratively during the early Enchord project phase.
+While the current implementation has been completely rewritten using Vue.js, the UI structure and visual style remain similar to the original.
+I'am as the developer of this project acknowledge the visual concept origin as a shared creative effort among the Enchord planning contributors.

+--

 ## 📋 License

 This Alpha version is released under a **limited non-commercial evaluation license**.
 Please read the full terms in [`LICENSE_EN.txt`](./LICENSE-EN.txt)/[`LICENSE_ID.txt`](./LICENSE-ID.txt) before use.
 This software includes open-source packages under MIT, BSD, Apache 2.0, and Creative Commons licenses.
 See [THIRD_PARTY_LICENSES.txt](./THIRD_PARTY_LICENSES.txt) for complete details.

+Some packages used in this application are licensed under non-standard terms such as Creative Commons Attribution 3.0 or custom licenses.
+All such packages are used in accordance with their respective terms, and attribution has been provided where required.
+For questions or concerns, please contact the developer.

 ---